onlyuser/XLang/README.md

 8. Why c++0x ?

-    Lambda functions are the only c++0x feature used here, and only because they solves the problem elegantly.
+    Lambda functions are the only c++0x feature used here, and only because they solve the problem elegantly.
 The goal is to deliberately avoid implementing clean-up code within the AST node destructors.
 This goes along a grander design decision to keep the AST node class clear of method clutter by moving all the predicate code into visitors.
 Lambdas